 At AIE, we want to make it as easy as possible for you to start lowering your fire risk today, so we’ve compiled the Top 5 Restaurant Fire-Safety Tips to include in your plan.

-- Use your restaurant fire safety checklist daily.
+- Use your restaurant kitchen safety checklist daily.

 - Inspect fire extinguishers every month.